Please ensure Javascript is enabled for purposes of website accessibility

 • The temperature is lower in all galleries due to air conditioning systems.

-• Use PHM’s Visual Story to familiarise yourself with the museum building ahead of your visit.
+• Use PHM’s visitor map (also available from the welcome desk) and Visual Story to familiarise yourself with the museum building ahead of your visit.

 In case of emergency: